hobitolog/STVCameraHEAD/README.md

 ## Arduino code

-Then we must open it with downloaded earlier environment, connect the ethernet cable to the Arduino board, power up the hardware components and run the program.
+Arduino code is divided into two separate file in the name of readability - Header.h and STVCH.ino.

+## Web page code

+After testing different combinations for Arduino it appears to be best to have a single file both with html, css an javascript inside it.
+User does not have to make any changes in the code unless he desperately wants to.
+Keep in mind to put the index.htm file onto your sd card and insert it into the Arduino Ethernet Shield.
+Otherwise it will be pretty hard to do anything.

-## IP Confuguration
+## Summary

-We are able to control the STVCameraHOLDER with a web iterface only when the ip implemented in the code corresponds to the router which ethernet cable is connected to the Arduino UNO R3.
-The initial code correlates to the router in Spacja TV office.
+After steps above you should be able to fire up and use the camera head.

+# How to use?

-## Built With
+# Built With
 - [Accelstepper.h](https://www.arduinolibraries.info/libraries/accel-stepper)
 - [Multistepper.h](http://www.airspayce.com/mikem/arduino/AccelStepper/classMultiStepper.html)
 - [Ethernet.h](https://www.arduinolibraries.info/libraries/ethernet)
 - [SPI.h](https://www.arduino.cc/en/Reference/SPI)
 - [SD.h](https://www.arduino.cc/en/Reference/SD)

-## License
+# License
 This project is licensed under the MIT License.
 The licence should be downloaded with the github code, if not you can find it [here.](https://github.com/hobitolog/STVCameraHEAD/blob/master/LICENSE)

-## Authors
+# Authors
 - Adam Banaszczyk
 - Krzysztof Stężała